-For best results, learn to practice without an agenda.
-Our expectations can impede real, eureka experiences.
-Learn how to practice expecting the unexpected.
+For best results, learn to practice without expectations because they can impede real, eureka experiences.
+Learn how to live expecting the unexpected.

 A common issue in spiritual practice is unreasonable or inaccurate expectations.
 When we set expectations for our spiritual practice, we create roadblocks.
 We also miss other significant eureka occurrences because our expectations blind our experience.